The Motherhood Penalty

 Mums Losing Their Jobs

 Around 74,000 mums each year lose their jobs during pregnancy or soon after returning from maternity leave due to pregnancy or maternity discrimination.
 Despite this being illegal, many women still feel that they have no recourse when it happens.
+Pregnancy-related dismissals have increased by 37% since 2016.

 Denied Flexible Working